2008 Toyota Prius

 The hybrid system improves fuel economy further by turning off the gasoline engine when it's not needed, like when you are waiting at a stop light or even when puttering around town at low speeds.
 Any time the driver's right foot requests more motivation than the electric motor alone can provide, the gasoline engine fires up and joins in.

 The transmission is non-traditional, too.
-Prius uses an electronically controlled, planetary gear transmission that functions much like a continuously variable transmission.
+The electric motor itself, combined with a planetary gear set, functions much like a continuously variable transmission.
 This system constantly and automatically selects the most efficient drive ratio to get the car moving and to keep it moving.

 The Toyota Prius sets the standard for environmentally friendly transportation.
-It also delivers extremely good fuel efficiency for a four-seat car with an automatic transmission.
-Just ignore those EPA numbers.
-Buyers can expect to average something north of 45 mpg.
+It delivers extremely good fuel efficiency for a four-seat car with an automatic transmission.
+EPA numbers peg combined city/highway fuel economy at 46 mpg, which is about what you can expect.
 Toyota is clearly the leader in hybrid technology.
-The Prius is an amazing piece of engineering yet driving one and owning one is not much different from a conventional car.
+The Prius is an amazing piece of engineering, yet driving one and owning one is not much different from a conventional car.
 That's impressive.